 Vermeer is a managed joint venture formed by RenaissanceRe to provide capacity focused on risk remote layers in the U.S. property catastrophe market.
 RenaissanceRe owns 100% of the voting non-participating shares of Vermeer, while the sole third-party investor, Stichting Pensioenfonds Zorg en Welzijn ("PFZW"), a pension fund represented by PGGM Vermogensbeheer B.V., a Dutch pension fund manager, owns 100% of the non-voting participating shares of Vermeer and retains all of the economic benefits.
-The Company has concluded that Vermeer is a VIE as it has voting rights that are not proportional to its participating rights, and the Company is the primary beneficiary of Vermeer.
+The Company has concluded that Vermeer is a VIE as it has voting rights that are not proportional to its participating rights, and the Company is the primary beneficiary of Vermeer, as it has power over the activities that most significantly impact the economic performance of Vermeer.
 As a result, the Company consolidates Vermeer and all significant inter-company transactions have been eliminated.
 As PFZW owns all of the economics of Vermeer, all of Vermeer's earnings are allocated to PFZW in the consolidated statement of operations as net income (loss) attributable to redeemable noncontrolling interests.
 The Company has not provided any financial or other support to Vermeer that it was not contractually required to provide.

-During the three months ended March 31, 2024, Vermeer declared and paid \$ 175.0 million of dividends to PFZW.
+During the six months ended June 30, 2024, Vermeer declared and paid \$ 175.0 million of dividends to PFZW and there were no subscriptions for participating, non-voting common shares of Vermeer.

-During the three months ended March 31, 2023, there were no subscriptions for participating, non-voting common shares of Vermeer.
+During the six months ended June 30, 2023, there were no subscriptions for participating, non-voting common shares of Vermeer.